zaunist/k/README.zh.md

   k [command]

 Available Commands:
-  clean       Clean all resource you download completion  Generate the autocompletion script for the specified shell help        Help about any command install     install special kubectl version with --version ls          ls local kubectl version uninstall   Uninstall kubectl version use         use special version kubectl version     The K version
+  clean       Remove files from the package download directory help        Help about any command install     Download and install a version ls          List installed versions uninstall   Uninstall a version of kubectl use         Switch to specified version version     The K version

 Flags: